MohamadHajHassan/little-lemon-restaurant-frontend/README.md

 ## Features

-- Smooth navigation through the pages.
+- View restaurant information including overview, special menu items, and testimonials.
+- View available reservation times for a chosen date and party size
-- Make a reservation using an interactive form.
-- client-side form validation.
+- Make a reservation using an interactive form with client-side form validation.
 - Receive a reservation confirmation.
 - Built with React for a modern and interactive user experience.
+- Clean UI design
-- Fully responsive to work perfectly on every screen.
+- Fully responsive design for optimal ux on various devices.

 ## Technologies Used

+- HTML5
+- CSS3
+- JavaScript
-HTML5 CSS3 JavaScript React
+- React

 ## Installation